Dani3lSun/apex-plugin-analytics/README.md

 - Import plugin file "dynamic_action_plugin_de_danielh_apexanalytics.sql" from **plugin/dist** directory into your application
 - *Optional:* Deploy the JS/CSS files from **plugin/src/files** directory on your web server and change the "Plugin File Prefix" to web servers folder path.
 - *Optional:* Compile the plugin PL/SQL package in your APEX parsing schema and change the plugin render/ajax function to include the package object name.
 The package files are located in **plugin/src/db** directory.

+*Note: The DA plugin is shipped in 2 versions, one is compatible with APEX 5.1 and the other with APEX 18.2!*

 ### Installation note
 If you plan to change the application id (APP_ID) of APEX Analytics app (default 280) please change 2 scripts to reflect your APP_ID changes.
 Change the current value 280 to your APP_ID: